waxalot/swingdrag/README.md

 swingdrag is a jQuery UI plugin, which adds a nice swing effect to the jQuery UI drag function.

 # What`s new?

+## v1.1.0
+* The options `maxRotationAngleDeg` was renamed to `rotationAngleDeg` and its default value was set to 8.
+* The size of the deployed `jquery.ui.swingdrag.min.js` file was reduced.

 ## v1.0.0
 * Display/performance bugs were fixed.
 * swingdrag now works smooth in all popular browsers like Chrome, Firefox, Internet Explorer, Edge, etc...